-Usually, a resource assessment is needed to determine of the value of the couple's resources for the month the customer's first continuous period of institutionalization (FCPI) began.
-This is called the Community Spouse Resource Assessment

-(CSRA).
-The result of the assessment is then used to calculate the Community Spouse Resource Deduction.
+A resource assessment is often needed to determine the value of the couple's resources for the month the customer's first continuous period of institutionalization (FCPI) began.
+This is called the Community Spouse Resource Assessment (CSRA).
+The CSRA amount is then used to calculate the Community Spouse Resource Deduction (CSRD).

-When the customer is resource eligible in the month of application using the minimum CSRD amount listed in section 2 above, the customer is resource eligible.
-There is no need to complete a resource assessment.
+A CSRA is not needed when the customer is resource eligible in the month of application using the minimum CSRD in section 2 above.
 The minimum CSRD amount is used for the Initial Period.